mmasliakova/TruncalFlow/README.md

 ## **Output**

-For each sample, a folder is created under the specified `--output_dir`.
+A folder is created for each sample under the specified `--output_dir`.
 Inside each folder:

 ```
 sample_X/